solmonteiro/solmonteiro/README.md

 - 🌱 I’m currently learning about Android Basics in Kotlin (course provided by Google).
 - 🤔 I’m looking for help with Android Development and Kotlin/Java language.
+- ⚡ Fun fact: my name is really Sol e Mares, what It means "Sun and Sears".

 <!--